South Koreans vote for new president in wake of Yoon's ouster over martial law

 The winning candidate will immediately be sworn in as president Wednesday for a single, full term of five years without the typical two-month transition period.
 The new president will face major challenges including a slowing economy, President Donald Trump’s America-first policies and North Korea’s evolving nuclear threats.

-Lee, whose Democratic Party led the legislative effort to oust Yoon, has emerged as the clear frontrunner in opinion surveys released in recent weeks.

-Around a million people had cast their ballots nationwide as of 7 a.m., the National Election Commission said.
-More than 15 million people had already voted during a two-day early voting period last week, accounting for nearly 35% of the country’s 44.4 million eligible voters.
+South Korea has 44.4 million eligible voters.
+As of 10 a.m., about 6 million people had cast their ballots, while more than 15 million people had already voted during a two-day early voting period last week, according to the National Election Commission.

 Final pitches made by rival candidates

+In a Facebook posting on Tuesday, Lee, whose Democratic Party led the legislative effort to oust Yoon, called for voters to “deliver a stern and resolute judgement” against the conservatives over martial law.

-In his final campaign speeches Monday, Lee promised to revitalize the economy, reduce inequality and ease national divisions.
-He urged the people to vote for him, arguing that a win by Kim would allow Yoon’s “rebellion forces” to return.
+In one of his final campaign speeches Monday, Lee argued that a win by Kim would mean the “the return of the rebellion forces, the destruction of democracy and the deprival of people’s human rights.”
+He also promised to revitalize the economy, reduce inequality and ease national divisions.
+He urged the people to vote for him,

-“If they somehow win, that would mean the return of the rebellion forces, the destruction of democracy, the deprival of people’s human rights, the normalization of martial law and our country’s downfall into a backward, third-world nation,” Lee told the crowd gathered at a Seoul park.

 Kim, a former labor minister under Yoon, warned that a Lee win would allow him to wield excessive power, launch political retaliation against opponents and legislate laws to protect him from various legal troubles, as his party already controls parliament.